cgoldberg/githubtakeout/README.md

 ## About:

-_githubtakeout_ is a data export tool for public git repositories hosted on GitHub.
+_githubtakeout_ is a data export tool for archiving public Git repositories hosted on GitHub.
-It clones your personal repos and gists, and creates a tarball of each.
+It clones your personal repoos, and creates a tarball of each.

+By default, it doesn't save commit history (.git directories) or Gist repositories (both can be enabled with command line options).

 ## Run:

-### Clone Repo, Create/Activate Virtual Environment, Install Dependencies:
+### Clone Repo, Create/Activate Virtual Environment, Install Dependencies, Run:

 ```
 git clone https://github.com/cgoldberg/githubtakeout.git